 This is the category most relevant to the Group.
-After initial recognition, interestbearing loans are subsequently measured at amortised cost using the EIR method.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.
+After initial recognition, interest-bearing loans are subsequently measured at amortised cost using the EIR method.
+Gains and losses are recognised in the income statement when the liabilities are derecognised as well as through the EIR amortisation process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the statement of profit or loss.
+The EIR amortisation is included as finance costs in the statement of the income statement.